Here's Every Annoying Person You'll Meet at a Festival

 These tragic tales are usually so far removed from you and the people you know that they feel almost like urban myths, but as the old saying goes: pile hundreds of thousands of people into one confined outdoor space and force them all to dump their waste into a communal septic tank, and someone, somewhere, will fall in it.

-Whether it’s the man who took Trainspotting too literally and went hunting for drugs in a toilet bowl, the poor dude who got pushed over in a portaloo at T in the Park and suffered PTSD from the fear of literally drowning in other people’s shit, or the infamous Charlotte Taylor – who got her head stuck in one of the toilets at Leeds festival in 2009 and became forever immortalised on Urban Dictionary as “poo girl” – there are so many versions of this story it rivals that of Jesus Christ, and their presence is equally intangible.
-The only way you’ll get a good look at poo girl is in your post-festival comedown dreams, and even then she has your mother’s face.
+Whether it’s the man who took Trainspotting too literally and went hunting for drugs in a toilet bowl, the poor dude who got pushed over in a porta-potty at T in the Park and suffered PTSD from the fear of literally drowning in other people’s shit, or the infamous Charlotte Taylor—who got her head stuck in one of the toilets at Leeds festival in 2009 and became forever immortalised on Urban Dictionary as “Poo Girl”—there are so many versions of this story it rivals that of Jesus Christ, and their presence is equally intangible.
+The only way you’ll get a good look at Poo Girl is in your post-festival comedown dreams, and even then she has your mother’s face.

-The person who has a binder full of carefully planned clashfinders and has done out their tent with pinboards like Carrie from Homeland
+The person who has a binder full of carefully planned clashfinders and has done up their tent with pinboards like Carrie from Homeland

 Guys I’ve been on setlist.fm and, presuming everyone sticks to their normal festival song order, we can leave Maximo Park after “Apply Some Pressure” and still get to George Ezra in time for “Budapest”.
 Guys?
 Guys?
 Guys, I think you’ve locked me in the tent.

-The parent who drew the short straw and has to take their teen kid and the nine rotter mates to T In The Park.
+The parent who drew the short straw and has to take their teen kid and their nine shitty friends to T In The Park.

 The “It’s more than just the music” guy